 Founding of Farmington Hills Explained

 The story of Farmington Hills begins in the early 19th century, when Michigan’s land survey expeditions opened up new territories for settlement.
 Early pioneers from eastern states recognized the region’s agricultural potential and began establishing small farming communities across Oakland County.
 These initial settlers laid the groundwork for what would eventually become the vibrant suburban community of Farmington Hills.
 The township’s development followed a pattern common to many Michigan communities during this period.
 Settlers arriving from states like New York, Pennsylvania, and Ohio sought fertile land and opportunities for agricultural prosperity.
 They gradually transformed the landscape from dense forests to productive farmlands, creating small clusters of settlements that would eventually coalesce into organized municipal structures.
-Key elements of Farmington Hills’ founding included:- Initial land surveys conducted by government expeditions
+Key elements of Farmington Hills’ founding included:

 - Agricultural settlement patterns from eastern migrants